danielbrog/ReactPortfolio/README.md

 # React Portfolio
-React portfolio page, contains links to projects created by me, skills I have and courses I've completed outside of schooling.
+React portfolio page, contains links to projects created by me, information on skills and courses completed.